If you work in a warehouse, you know that having a sound warehouse management system is critical to your success.

 - Shipping: The system allows you to create invoices and packing lists for shipping and sends shipping notifications to the customer in advance.

-Workflow of warehouse
+Workflow of Warehouse

-Workflow process in warehouse includes
+The workflow process in the warehouse includes

 - Receiving the goods

 Your warehouse management should be capable of managing the workflow within the warehouse.

 - Receiving: It must hold the delivery of goods to the warehouse of the exact quantity of wanted products of good quality at the correct time.
 This process contains the following works.